What Is Complex PTSD & How Does PTSD Affect Relationships?

 The CPTSD diagnosis is seen by many behavioral scientists as a significant step forward in recognizing the traumatic causes of problems that often look like personality disorders, or relationship dysfunction.
 Or may explain why some people struggle with addictions.

-The difference between PTSD and CPTSD has to do with how the trauma was developed and the symptoms it produces.
+The difference between PTSD and CPTSD has to do with how the trauma developed and its symptoms..

-This article will help you understand who CPTSD affects, how it is diagnosed, and how it affects relationships.
+This article will help you understand who CPTSD affects, how it’s diagnoses, and the effect it has on relationships.

 What is CPTSD and who does it affect?

 CPTSD affects people of all ages.
 And most of the time it is due to sexual abuse during childhood.
 See: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5981765/.
-However it can be caused by repeated trauma in adolescence or adult life.
+However the cause can be repeated trauma in adolescence or adult life.

 Younger traumatized children can begin to show signs of developing CPTSD.
 And it’s common for them to have problems with bed wetting and loss of speech.
 They may re-enact trauma during their playtime.
 They are often clingy.
 Their parents may have difficulty soothing them.